Skip to main content

 • Providing best possible care at all times

 The MAT admissions mission is to admit individuals from varied backgrounds and experiences to create a vibrant learning experience that highlights each individuals' contributions.
 This dynamic learning environment is aimed to create better athletic training clinicians that care for and understand their patients better.
-The following values, attributes, and characteristics are values in our admissions process.
+The following values, attributes, and characteristics are taken into consideration during our admissions process.
+We recommend that applicants demonstrate how they hold these values, attributes & characteristics through the following means:

-Values, attributes, and characteristics were adapted from the National Athletic Trainers' Association Code of Ethics and Manifesto.
+Values, attributes and characteristics were adapted from the National Athletic Trainers' Association Code of Ethics & Manifesto.

 • Volunteer and community service